-Any corporate finance professional will tell you that an accurate and timely quarter close is one of the most critical parts of their role.
-As Chrome River’s head of finance, I need to ensure that I present an accurate account of all incoming revenue and outgoing expenses to Alan Rich, our CEO, so these can be presented back to the board.
-This process is repeated throughout the world, and companies ranging from early-stage start-ups to Fortune 500 multinationals must all perform this task.
+Any finance professional will tell you that an accurate and timely quarter close is one of the most critical parts of their role.
+For finance leaders, this includes presenting a precise account of all incoming revenue and expenses to the board and investors.

 Related: Escape Expense Report Purgatory

-The obvious solution to this is to make the process of submitting expenses less onerous and time-consuming.
-One of the key ways to enable this is to allow expense receipts to be submitted as the purchases are made.
-Allowing receipt emails (e.g. from travel bookings) to be forwarded to the expense solution as soon as the booking is made is one solution here.
-A further one is a solution which enables travelers to capture an image of a receipt (e.g. from a restaurant) on a mobile phone and simply upload it directly into the system, where it can then be scanned using fully-automated OCR (optical character recognition), and an expense item be immediately created, ready for submission.
-This eliminates the need to keep receipts, so they don’t accumulate in a menacing pile on an employee’s desk.
+The obvious answer is to make submitting expenses less arduous and time-consuming.
+One of the key ways to do this is by allowing expense receipts to be submitted at the time of purchase.
+Technology solutions make it possible to allow receipts (e.g., from travel bookings) to be forwarded to an expense solution as soon as the purchase is made.
+Another tool enables travelers to capture an image of a receipt (e.g., from a restaurant) on a mobile phone and simply upload it directly into the expense system.
+From here, the receipt is scanned, and the expense item is immediately created and ready for submission.
+These tools eliminate the need for employees to keep receipts accumulating in a menacing pile and instead encourage them to submit them promptly.

 *, ** And yes, we use our own software to run our global business!

 Our choice of Chrome River EXPENSE was made in part due to the very user-friendly interface, easy configurability, and the clear commitment to impactful customer service – all aspects in which Chrome River was the clear winner.
 While Chrome River is not as large as some of the other vendors we considered, we found that to be a benefit and our due diligence showed that it could support us as well as any large players in the space, along with a personalized level of customer care.